WNY home power planning

 How do you make money?

-Ready for a hands-on next step?
+Ready for one clear next step?

 One clear next step, no pressure tactics.